-- a) The Management Agreement dated 29 July 2020 between the Company and the Manager, pursuant to which the latter was appointed as manager in relation to the Company. - b) The Investment Management Agreement dated 29 July 2020, (as amended by a side letter dated 1 December 2021) between the Company, the Manager and the Investment Manager, pursuant to which the latter was appointed as investment manager in relation to the Company. - c) The Depositary Agreement dated 3 August 2016 between the Company, the Manager and the Depositary pursuant to which the latter acts as depositary in relation to the Company. - d) The Administration Agreement dated 29 June 2011 between the Company, the Manager and the Administrator pursuant to which the latter acts as administrator, registrar and transfer agent of the Company. - e) The Distribution Agreement dated 27 September 2016 between the Company and the Distributor pursuant to which the latter acts as distributor of Shares of the Company.
+a) The Management Agreement dated 29 July 2020 between the Company and the Manager, pursuant to which the latter was appointed as manager in relation to the Company.

+- b) The Investment Management Agreement dated 29 July 2020 between the Company, the Manager and the Investment Manager, pursuant to which the latter was appointed as investment manager in relation to the Company. - c) The Depositary Agreement dated 3 August 2016 between the Company, the Manager and the Depositary pursuant to which the latter acts as depositary in relation to the Company. - d) The Administration Agreement dated 29 June 2011 between the Company, the Manager and the Administrator pursuant to which the latter acts as administrator, registrar and transfer agent of the Company. - e) The Distribution Agreement dated 27 September 2016 between the Company and the Distributor pursuant to which the latter acts as distributor of Shares of the Company.